Vessel9817/source-inspector/README.md

 - To build the extension, start a development server:
   - For users, run `npm run start:<browser>:prod` to run in production mode, where `<browser>` is `chrome` (port 8081) or `firefox` (port 8083).
-    This will create a folder `dist` containing the built extension.
+    This will create a folder `dist/<browser>/prod` containing the built extension.
   - For developers, run `npm run start:<browser>:dev`, to run in development mode, where `<browser>` is `chrome` (port 8080) or `firefox` (port 8082).
-    This will create a folder `build` containing the built extension.
+    This will create a folder `dist/<browser>/dev` containing the built extension.
 - Optionally, when the server says that webpack has compiled successfully, you can stop the server.
 (Ctrl+C, or Command+C on Mac) It's only necessary to keep it running if you plan on making changes